raggi/sized_header_protocol/README.txt

 == DESCRIPTION:

 A simple chainable implementation of a basic sized header protocol.
-The 'protocol' does not define it's transport, that is left as configurable.
+The 'protocol' does not define its transport, that is left as configurable.
 Implementing wire protocols should call send_data to construct packets or frames and receive_data to deconstruct packets or frames.